Mrmayman/quantum-launcher/README.md

 Nearly all of this launcher is licensed under the GNU General Public License v3.

-However, the file in `assets/ClientInstaller.java` (required for installing forge) is licensed under the Apache 2.0 license.
+- However, the file in `assets/ClientInstaller.java` (required for installing forge) is licensed under the Apache 2.0 license.
 It's taken from the above Minecraft launcher.
+- Additionally the `.github/workflows/build.yml` file is licensed under Apache 2.0.

 # Note on Piracy
 If you pirate the game, it's at your own risk.
 I am not responsible for any issues caused.
 I recommend that you buy the game, but if you don't have the means, feel free to use this launcher.